 For correct frequency detection during automatic measurements, Sonelastic® Software has features such as programmable analysis ranges and adaptive excitation intensity.
 The software is capable of reading and saving temperature information along the measurements.

 Results and curves export

 The results provided by Impulse Excitation Technique and Sonelastic® Software are rich.
 For example, when characterizing rectangular bars the results include the time domain signal, frequency spectrum, frequencies list, elastic moduli, damping, temperature and acquisition time.
 The Sonelastic® Software is capable of exporting all these data to comma-spaced files (.csv format), which are friendly for importing and editing by MS Excel.
+It is also capable of generating test report in pdf format.
 The images below show Sonelastic® Software results spreadsheet and an acoustic response 3D spectrogram.

-Examples of results provided by Sonelastic® Software 5.0.
-The first image shows an acoustic response 3D spectrum and the second one the spreadsheet and graphs of automatic measurements in dependence of time and temperature.
+Examples of results provided by Sonelastic® Software.
+The first image shows an acoustic response 3D spectrum, the second one the spreadsheet and graphs of automatic measurements and the last one a test report.